DinhHoangPhuc/tymex_project_assignment_mobile_intern/README.md

 #### **Features**
 - Calculate the total value of all products in inventory.
 - Identify the most expensive product.
-- Check stock availability for specific items.
+- Check stock availability for specific item.
 - Sort products by price or quantity in ascending or descending order.

 #### **Technical Details**